baoshan/swift-evolution/proposals/NNNN-concurrency-objc.md

 A Swift `async` function will always suspend, return, or (if it throws) produce an error.
 For completion-handler APIs, it is important that the completion handler block be called exactly once on all paths, including when producing an error.
 Failure to do so will break the semantics of the caller, either by failing to continue or by executing the same code multiple times.
 While this is an existing problem, widespread use of `async` with incorrectly-implemented completion-handler APIs might exacerbate the issue.

-Fortunately, because the compiler itself is synthesizing the block that will be passed to completion-handler APIs, it can detect both problems be introducing an extra bit of state into the synthesized block to indicate that the block has been called.
+Fortunately, because the compiler itself is synthesizing the block that will be passed to completion-handler APIs, it can detect both problems by introducing an extra bit of state into the synthesized block to indicate that the block has been called.
 If the bit is already set when the block is called, then it has been called multiple times.
 If the bit is not set when the block is destroyed, it has not been called at all.
 While this does not fix the underlying problem, it can at least detect the issue consistently at run time.

 ### Additional Objective-C attributes